 Financial Aid and Scholarships

-EI is able to provide aid for US Citizens and permanent residents.
+EI makeup school is accredited and able to provide aid for US Citizens and permanent residents.
 EI offers the Stafford Loan, Parent PLUS loan, PELL Grant, SEOG and Federal Work.
 Each type of aid has specific eligibility requirements.
 However, it is important for you to know that financial aid may not cover all of your tuition costs.If you are interested in applying for financial aid, please read this section thoroughly.

 - Step 1: Apply for a Pin Number